lonkaars/wall-e2/robot/readme.md

 - arbitrary numbers should be aliased to `#define` statements or `enum`s if part of a series.
 - constants should be placed in `consts.h`
+- run `make format` as a seperate commit in case of breaking changes